 Either add a roasting pan with boiling water to your oven or bake the dough inside a Dutch Oven.
+A good cast iron one like this one on Amazon is recommended.
 The lid of the Dutch Oven keeps moisture in for the first 25 minutes and allows the bread to steam itself.
 The lid can then be removed for the last 20 minutes to brown the crust.

 Follow A Good Recipe